-Please note that apart from the changing of fuses and the testing and resetting of the RCD and MCB's no maintenance is required on the PSU unit.
+Apart from the changing of fuses and the testing and resetting of the RCD and MCB's no maintenance is required on the PSU unit.
 If a problem develops with your unit please contact your supplying dealer or a qualified electrician.
+The LED control panel (normally located over the entrance door) controls all of the on board 12v systems.